voschezang/coding-handbook/collaboration/emotions.md

 1. Experience ranges from [pleasant](#Experience) to unpleasant.
 2. Emotions provide a [multiplicity](#Emotions) of experience.

 Emotions are used as communication devices.
 Between your body and mind and between yourself and others.
+In addition, they are highly dependent on the environment and someone's interpretation of it.
+For example, image the difference between seeing a lion in the zoo or on the street.

 ## Experience

-We can distinguish two dimensions: **pleasantness** and **activation**.
+We can distinguish two dimensions: **pleasantness** (quality) and **activation** (energy).